jsoref/pdns/pdns/recursordist/docs/settings.rst

 Authoritative zones can transmit a TTL value that is lower than that specified in the parent zone.
 This is called a 'delegation inconsistency'.
 To follow :rfc:`RFC 2181 section 5.2<2181#section-5.2>` and :rfc:`5.4 <2181#section-5.4>` to the letter, enable this feature.
-This will mean a slight deterioration of performance, and it will not solve any problems, but does make the recursor more standards compliant.
+This will mean a slight deterioration of performance, and it will not solve any problems, but does make the recursor more standards-compliant.
 Not recommended unless you have to tick an 'RFC 2181 compliant' box.

 .. _setting-auth-zones:

 ``auth-zones``
 --------------
--  Comma separated list of 'zonename=filename' pairs
+-  Comma-separated list of 'zonename=filename' pairs

 Zones read from these files (in BIND format) are served authoritatively.
 DNSSEC is not supported.
 Example: